deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 You can see a lot of routine and repetitive code here, there's also missing proper error handling.
 After looking at this code, it reminded us that this looks a lot like some manual parsing of something like JSON or similar.
 You _could_ instead serialize objects in Ruby to JSON and then parse it in Rust, and it works mostly OK, but you still need to implement JSON serializers in Ruby.
-But then we were curious, what if we implement `serde` deserializer for `AnyObject` itself: it will take ruties's `AnyObject` and go over each field defined in the type and call the corresponding method on that ruby object to get it's value.
-And it worked!
+Then we were curious, what if we implement `serde` deserializer for `AnyObject` itself: it will take ruties's `AnyObject` and go over each field defined in the type and call the corresponding method on that ruby object to get it's value.
+It worked!

 Here's the same method, but using our serde deserializer & serializer: